GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - Homepage of each executive department and agency

 ##### Required by:
-- [Consolidated Appropriations Act](https://www.gpo.gov/fdsys/pkg/PLAW-110publ161/html/PLAW-110publ161.htm) for FY 2008, Division D, Title VI, Section 534
-{{< / box >}}
+- [Consolidated Appropriations Act](https://www.gpo.gov/fdsys/pkg/PLAW-110publ161/html/PLAW-110publ161.htm) for FY 2008, Division D, Title VI, Section 534{{< / box >}}

-## Required in OMB Circular A-11

-{{< law src="https://obamawhitehouse.archives.gov/omb/circulars_a11_current_year_a11_toc" name="OMB Circular A-11" >}}
+{{< law src="https://www.gpo.gov/fdsys/pkg/PLAW-110publ161/html/PLAW-110publ161.htm" name="Consolidated Appropriations Act" >}}

-**Part 6, Section 210 | PERFORMANCE.GOV AND PUBLIC REPORTING**

-**210.5 How are agency-specific plans and reports made available to the public on the agency’s website?**

-To enhance transparency of performance data, agencies should make information, including prior plans and reports, as easy as possible to locate from the agency homepage on Performance.gov.
-Agencies will provide a hyperlink on Performance.gov to the agency’s web page where the agency has published current and past performance plans and reports.
-Agencies will also create a prominent link directly to this page from the agency homepage.

-Agencies may also want to create links from this page to other planning and performance reporting documents, such as the workforce plans, information resources management plans, Agency Financial Reports or Performance and Accountability Reports, Congressional Budget Justifications, and other acquisition or capital asset management plans where those other documents are publicly available and relevant to performance on strategic objectives.
-Agency performance planning and reporting documents available on the agency website should be consistent with Administration policies and not include predecisional information.
+**Sec.
+534.** NOTE: 5 USC app.
+6 note.
+The Departments, agencies, and commissions funded under this Act, shall establish and maintain on the homepages of their Internet websites--

+- {{< highlight >}}(1) a direct link to the Internet websites of their Offices of Inspectors General; and{{< /highlight >}}
+- (2) a mechanism on the Offices of Inspectors General website by which individuals may anonymously report cases of waste, fraud, or abuse with respect to those Departments, agencies, and commissions.
 {{< / law >}}

-### Budget and Performance Reports
+## Budget and Performance Reports
 - Strategic plan
 - Annual performance plan (APP) and Annual performance report (APR)
 - Annual financial statements